GSA/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 #### 3. (Low Impact) Digital-signature validation failures
 - Email
-- Documents and files (e.g., Word)
+- Documents and files (e.g., Microsoft Word)

 ### What kinds of errors or messages would I see (macOS)?